The Louvre Abu Dhabi

 Saadiyat Island and the Cultural District

-Built on Saadiyat Island (the island of happiness), a natural 27-km² island the size of a third of Paris, the cultural district will house a number of renowned cultural establishments: the Louvre Abu Dhabi, designed by architect Jean Nouvel; the Zayed National Museum by Norman Foster; and the Guggenheim Abu Dhabi by Frank Gehry.
-The Cultural District will be integrated into a new urban complex just outside the historic Abu Dhabi city center, with housing for 150,000 residents.
-All of these projects are intended to feed the new artistic expressions, inherent to a rapidly growing region.
+Built on Saadiyat Island (the island of happiness), a natural 27-km² island a third of the size of Paris, the Cultural District houses a number of renowned cultural establishments: the Louvre Abu Dhabi, designed by architect Jean Nouvel; the Zayed National Museum by Norman Foster; and the Guggenheim Abu Dhabi by Frank Gehry.
+The Cultural District is part of a new urban complex just outside the historic Abu Dhabi city center, with housing for 150,000 residents.
+All of these projects are intended to encourage new artistic expression, inherent to a rapidly growing region.
 The Louvre Abu Dhabi aims to complement the other Emirati museums and help transform the art and cultural scene in the Middle East.

 Louvre Abu Dhabi : projet architectural

 The Louvre Abu Dhabi: a masterful architectural design